Jayyydrian/PowerTracker/README.md

 - Synchronization between IoT device, cloud services, and mobile application
 - Remote access to energy data anytime and anywhere

 ## Installation Instructions
+- Clone the repository: git clone <repo-url> and navigate to the project folder
+- Install dependencies: flutter pub get
+- Add Firebase configuration files (google-services.json for Android, GoogleService-Info.plist for iOS) to their respective folders
+- Update lib/config.dart with your WiFi name, MQTT broker address, username, and password
+- Run the app: flutter run

 ## Setup
+### Hardware Setup:

+- Connect relay module to ESP8266 pin D1, DHT22 to D5, ZMPT101B to A0, and HLK-PM01 power supply to AC input
+- Wire the relay to control the AC socket output (get help from an adult for AC wiring)
+- Install ESP8266 board support and required libraries (PubSubClient, DHT, ArduinoJson) in Arduino IDE
+- Update WiFi and MQTT credentials in firmware/smart_plug.ino
+- Upload the code to ESP8266 via USB

+### Cloud Setup:

+- Create Firebase project, enable Authentication and Realtime Database, download config files
+- Create HiveMQ Cloud account, create free cluster, and note broker URL, port, username, and password
+- Update MQTT credentials in both firmware/smart_plug.ino and lib/config.dart
+- Power on the smart plug and verify connection via Serial Monitor (should show "WiFi Connected" and "MQTT Connected")
+- Open app, create account, add device, and test ON/OFF control